 |Bank.com||myemailaddress @anywhere.com||Ba#JDoe#2022||my bank account number, DOB, and SSN|

 In the above example, even if 1000 random people used this example instance, each and every account password would be different for every online account for each person.
-The random hacker might gain access to one of the weaker sites, but they would have to start all over again to the hack the next site.
+The random hacker might gain access to one of the weaker sites, but they would have to start all over again to hack the next site.
 The strength of this system is: 1) All your passwords can easily be remembered and yet are not exactly the same for each online site; 2) the passwords are using uppercase and lowercase, a symbol, and a number which will generally pass every online site’s minimum password strength criteria.
 Unfortunately, this suggested system also has some serious weaknesses: 1) it is based on your name, very easily guessable; 2) it uses a rather weak number, the current year, also guessable; and 3) because it is systematic, if you ever give someone one of your passwords, they could guess your system and produce all the other online passwords.

-The password system weaknesses can be addressed as follows:
+These password-system weaknesses can be addressed as follows:

 - Do not use personal information in any part of the segment.
-Especially avoid dates of birth, ages, social security numbers, license numbers, personal names, children’s names, names of pets, street addresses, or anything else that could be guessed by a neighbor who may observe your activities over time day by day.
+Especially avoid dates of birth, ages, social security numbers, license numbers, personal names, children’s names, names of pets, street addresses, or anything else that could be guessed by a friend or neighbor who may observe your activities over time day by day.
 Do use unique phrases that have unique meaning to you alone.
 Do use unique non-sequential numbers that you can easily remember but not a publicly accessible number like license plate number.
 For example, you might remember you bought your first car on Feb 28, 1996, so using 960228 would be a perfectly legitimate choice.
 Unless your neighbor was there with you at the time, it unlikely they will guess this number, in this particular format.

 - Finally, in order to make each password unique and yet memorable, one of the segments must be tied to the website.
 Thus in the table above we used the overly simplified Go for Google.com, Li for Live.com, and Ba for Bank.com.
 This system can get tricky if the name of a website changes.
 For example, Angie’s List recently rebranded from angie.com to angi.com.
 Nonetheless, major websites generally do not change over time.
 If one does, be sure to go back and update your related passwords for that site.
 You can use any combination of the website name, respell it, or slice it into parts and create two or more segments.
-For example, you might take the very common Google.com and place it in a password that would fit this scheme: xxxx-elgooG-xxxxx-xxxxx or gle-xxxxx-Go-xxxxx.
+For example, you might take the very common Google.com and place it in a password that would fit one of these schemes: xxxx-elgooG-xxxxx-xxxxx or gle-xxxxx-Go-xxxxx.
 Your Microsoft.com account password under the same scheme would be similarly: xxx-tfosorciM-xxxxx-xxxxx or oft-xxxxx-Mi-xxxxx.

-Let’s put it altogether and make a new password table based on the examples used here.
+Let’s put it all together and make a new password table based on the examples used here.
 Again, these are arbitrary examples.
 Please be innovative and use your creativity for how you come up with your numbers, your special characters, and your site combination segments.
 The arrangement of the segments chosen below were entirely randomized.

 Segment 1: A memorable number: 960228

-Special character separator: () (as many characters as you want can be used)
+Segment 3: Special character separator: () (as many characters as you want can be used)

-|Google.com||myemailaddress @anywhere.com||960228()GGLCM||anotheremailaddress @someplaceelse.com|
+|Google.com||myemailaddress @anywhere.com||960228()GGLcm||anotheremailaddress @someplaceelse.com|

 |Yelp.com||Select “use Google to login”||see Google||see Google|

-|Bank.com||myemailaddress @anywhere.com||960228()BNKCM||my bank account number, DOB, and SSN|
+|Bank.com||myemailaddress @anywhere.com||960228()BNKcm||my bank account number, DOB, and SSN|

-|Youtube.com||Use Google login,||Google owns Youtube|
+|Youtube.com||Use Google login||Google owns Youtube|

 |Outlook.com||Use live.com login||Both are owned by Microsoft.com|

-|Roku.tv||myemailaddress @anywhere.com||960228()RKTV||My phone number; not .com, .tv !|
+|Roku.tv||myemailaddress @anywhere.com||960228()RKtv|| My phone number; not .com: .tv !|